 This link will show you what scores you should be looking for each breed.
 Please note that there are scores for the Golden Retriever, Standard Poodle & Goldendoodle

-When considering the health problems a Goldendoodle may be prone to you will need to consider each of the breed's possible individual problems.
+When considering the health problems a 'Doodle' may be prone to you will need to consider each of the breed's possible individual problems.

-Even though a Goldendoodle can suffer from any kind of health issue that affects either of the parents, they will most probably be genetically healthier than either of the pure bred parents.
+Even though a 'Doodle' can suffer from any kind of health issue that affects either of the parents, they will most probably be genetically healthier than either of the pure bred parents.

 Progressive Retinal Atrophy (PRA) - This disease can appear at 3-5 years old, it causes degeneration of the retina, the retina is the part of the eye that senses visual information and sends it to the brain.
 This disease will eventually cause blindness in any affected dogs.

 A simple DNA test is available to determine whether the parents have inherited PRA.
 It is absolutely necessary to breed with at least one parent with a 'clear' eye test in order to breed a puppy that will not suffer from this disease - this is the certificate to show that the test has been done.
 You want to see 'Clear' and not 'carrier' or 'affected' in the results section.

 Further information is available online, you may also like click the links below to continue reading or to find how to organise to have these tests carried out on your dogs should you wish to breed.